 Otros trabajos que no son de agricultura incluyen: conservas caseras, deshidratar comidas, construcción, y restauración del hábitat.
 Nosotros tenemos la expectativa que como visitantes van a tener respeto hacia toda la gente presente y demostrar cuidado hacia el huerto, ya que es muy querido.
 Hay varias opciones de alojamiento que proveemos, la primera es un camión de escuela, lleva una camita y una mesa, muy sencillo.
 La opcion de este camion solo es para estancias de 1 mes or mas largas.
 La otra opción es una casa de campar muy grande que va debajo de un árbol junto al arroyo en nuestra propiedad.
 Seria otra opción traer alojamiento propio como en carro de campar.
 Tenemos una cocina chica que es al aire libre, además de un baño y regadera.
 Aquí no pasan camiones para llegar a la ciudad (como para hacer compras), así que requerimos que tenga una manera de transportase a si mismo.
 Hablamos español e ingles, tod@ persona es bienvenid@.
 Acéptanos mascotas y tenemos mascotas.

 Hood River is a very scenic and beautiful area to visit in itself.
 We're very flexible about help hours and love to explore when we have the time.
 With help we hope we'd have more time to explore and take you exploring in this part of Oregon.
 We love to share our knowledge on growing peaches and what it takes to maintain the whole health of the farm and farmers.
 In general, we are very curious and love to learn and keep exploring.
 Lots of good fresh food from the farm and from other local farmers in our area.

 We have some experience in woodworking and building.
-I'm a student in Environmental Studies and my partner is a doctor in the local hospital.
+I'm a student in Environmental Studies and my partner is a works in the local hospital.

-We're looking for help taking care and improving our peach orchard in beautiful Hood River so that we can get this land certified organic and incorporate holistic practices.
+We're looking for help taking care and maintaining our organic peach orchard in beautiful Hood River.
 We have several gardens that would love more attention and plans for habitat restoration on our property.
 This includes, weeding, watering, planting, thinning, harvesting.
 We have several infrastructure projects such as a small greenhouse and composting area too.
 We're preparing for a large pollinator program to plant more native pollinator plants around and within the property !

 There's so much to explore in Hood River!
-It is the mecca of kite boarding and wind surfing.
+It draws people from all over the for kite boarding and wind surfing.
 There is mountain biking, hiking, waterfalls, and mountains- even the desert isn't that far away!
 Portland is only about an hour drive away.
 There's no shortage of exploring nature that can be done here.
 We love to go hiking whenever we get the chance and there are several good swimming holes for the very hot days.
 The PCT trail is not far from us.
 There's also a great community of farmers in our area, some of which host pot lucks or farm tours to share bounty and knowledge.